ilkka183/movies/README.md

 This is a simple movie rental service.
 It is a REST API created by node.js express.
 Movies are in a MySQL database.
 Jason Web Tokens are used for authentication.

 ## MySQL Tables
+There are two databases. movies.sql for actual database and movies_test.sql for intergation tests.

 ### User
 ### Genre
 ### Movie